pydicom/dicom-cookies/README.md

  1. use this repo as a template, and clear out the `_datasets` folder, replacing with your data with the structure (outlined below).
  2. push to the `gh-pages` branch of a repo.
 If your github username is `pydicom`, and the repo is called `dicom-cookies`, this means that the Github Pages branch is deployed at [https://pydicom.github.io/dicom-cookies].
-    - The "human friendly" version of your work will be at the url [https://pydicom.github.io/dicom-cookies](https://pydicom.github.io/dicom-cookies).
-Any application that understands these kinds of datasets can be given that url.
+    - The "human friendly" version of will be at [https://pydicom.github.io/dicom-cookies](https://pydicom.github.io/dicom-cookies).
     - The general datasets endpoint can be found at [https://pydicom.github.io/dicom-cookies/datasets](https://pydicom.github.io/dicom-cookies/datasets).
-This includes entity names, and links to different content types.
     - A filtered version for each of [images](https://pydicom.github.io/dicom-cookies/images) and (if defined) [texts](https://pydicom.github.io/dicom-cookies/texts) is also available.